yueyangming/Moddle_Spider/README.md

 page of different major and detect date to make sure it's first semester or second semester.)
 4. New ideas always come to me, so why not join me and make this project perfert?

-Hope you enjoy it.

-Hello, welcome to my github site.
-Most of my programs are open-source, feel free to take any part you like.

 This Moodle_spider is a little program that will help you to download files more easily, The purpose why i am doing this is that our professor upload too many files on the moodle, and sometimes i don't know if i have download them one by one, you know, i am a